yechend/sequence-ai-planning-rl/wiki-template/AI-Method-1.md

 **7. Offline Self-Play Training & Policy Networks**

-To better use the 15-second pregame loading time, we explored offline policy training via a cold-start strategy.
+To better use the 15-second pregame loading time, we explored offline policy training via a **cold-start strategy**.
 The rationale was to precompute a general decision policy to guide early-game actions before the real-time search activates, reducing reliance on online computation and improving responsiveness.
 The model takes encoded board states as input and outputs both action probabilities (policy head) and win likelihoods (value head).

 - Initially, we deployed `train_sequence_policy.py` to train against the random agent.
 But its evaluation metrics (accuracy of the policy head, mean Absolute Error (MAE) of the value head, the validation accuracy of the policy head, the validation MAE of the value head) suggested severe underfitting and might not be learning meaningful action patterns.
 - To resolve this, we further deployed `curriculum_trainer.py` to self-play using curriculum learning over 4,000 games against diverse opponents (random 48%, blocker 4%, and our GBFS agent 48%).
 Due to time limitations, this allocation hadn't been tuned properly to select the optimal split and no other agents were used to train this final model (`policy_value_model_curriculum.keras`).
 The final training results showed limited improvements as compared to the first training method.

   | Metric              | Random-Only | Curriculum  |
   |-------------------------|--------------------------|------------------------|
   | `policy_accuracy`       | ~0.014 → 0.086           | 0.009 → 0.106      |